Kristina is a parent of two, writer, remote worker, and volunteer. In her spare time, she enjoys nature, trying new things, and lots of DIY.

-New Year's Eve is traditionally a festive holiday, a way to celebrate (or say good riddance to) the previous 365 days, and the time to ring in a new year.
+New Year's Eve is one of the most festive holiday's, and a fun way to celebrate (or say good riddance to) your previous trip around the sun.
 I enjoy a good party on December 31st, but I often question the amount of waste that can go along with it.
 Disposable plates, balloons, and lots of plastic (horns, confetti, and tablecloths, just to name a few).
-I started to wonder: what changes could be made?
+I began to wonder: what changes could be made?
 Is it possible to have a fun celebration but still be friendly to the Earth?

 Note: Granted, shipping items isn't the most eco-friendly practice.
 If this is a concern, you could consider purchasing carbon offsets, which are a "form of trade that funds projects that reduce greenhouse gas emissions.
 (Source: How Stuff Works)